Tiernebre/zone-blitz-deprecated/README.md

 3. Open the cloned folder within VSCode.
 4. VSCode will prompt you about the dev container support.
 Run the project within the dev container.
    - if not prompted, execute the shortcut `Cmd + Shift + P` then type `Dev Containers: Rebuild and Reopen`.
+5. You'll notice in the terminal prompt that the SSL certificates and DNS host for local development is automated within the dev container setup, and **does require sudo access**.
+The scripts provide guidance if you do not trust and want to manually perform the steps rather than it being automated.
+These steps are needed to ensure a working, consistent, and accurate development experience.
+   - This is a first-time step, any proceeding dev container runs and builds will not need the sudo request unless you re-clone or are on a new machine.
-5. Wait for the container window to finish loading. **This can take a few minutes on your first run as it needs to download any Docker image dependencies.**
+6. Wait for the container window to finish loading. **This can take a few minutes on your first run as it needs to download any Docker image dependencies.**
-6. Run `make` to serve zone blitz.
+7. Run `make` to serve zone blitz.
 You should start seeing logs and eventually see a prompt for the Java server running.
-7. **Navigate to https://localhost a browser of your choice**.
+8. **Navigate to https://localhost a browser of your choice**.
 You should now see zone blitz running in development mode.
    - You could also navigate to http:/0.0.0.0:8000 if you wanted to access the server directly without going through the proxy.

 ##### Traefik Proxy Development